freedomofpress/securedrop/docs/development/documentation_guidelines.rst

       make docs

+If you have the :ref:`Development VM <development_vm>` running, you should run ``make docs`` from within the ``/vagrant`` directory inside the VM, otherwise the forwarded port on 8000 will collide with sphinx-autobuild process running on localhost.

 You can then can browse the documentation at http://127.0.0.1:8000/.
 As you make changes, the docs will automatically rebuild in the browser window, so you don't need to refresh the page manually.